Fastest journey22hr 49m

 Paris to Irun

 After the last stop in France at Hendaye, the train crosses the border into Spain to terminate in Irun, the first station in Spain.
-Additional train services run from Paris to Hendaye, from where a frequent light-rail service (part of the Basque Metro Donostialdea network) makes the 3-min journey across the bridge to Irun.
+Additional train services run from Paris to Hendaye, from where a frequent light-rail service (part of the Basque Metro Donostialdea network) makes the four-minute journey across the bridge to Irun.

 Irun to Lisbon (night train)